ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

     }
 ```

-Temporal intervals with beginning and end specified by numeric positions; source data specifies uncertainties on the numeric positions.
+5. Temporal intervals with beginning and end specified by numeric positions; source data specifies uncertainties on the numeric positions.

-*Example* Context same as example 1.:
+   *Example*: Context same as example 1*

 ```
        { "@type": "Dataset",